ericgolftourney/StoreLocatorPlus/readme.txt

 = Special Thanks =

-Thanks to [Nicolas Mollet](http://mapicons.nicolasmollet.com/) for some of the great icons.
+Thanks to [Nicolas Mollet](http://mapicons.nicolasmollet.com/) and Icons-Land (http://www.icons-land.com/) via Icon Finder for some of the great icons.

 [Massive Creative](http://www.massivecreativeinc.com) for some of our banners and other creative work.

+Thanks to [Google](http://www.google.com) for the maps engine as well as some of the icons.
+Some of the Google open-source icons are found [at this unofficial list](http://www.visual-case.it/cgi-bin/vc/GMapsIcons.pl).

 == Frequently Asked Questions ==